Savoury, gentle blue with balanced finish

 After a short cheese-making course he and Jo began experimenting.
 Using their farm’s own unpasteurised milk, they followed traditional recipes.
 They decided to name the resulting delicious red cheese after their farm, Sparkenhoe, which has been its administrative name since the 1300s.

 In 2017, only 30% of their milk was used to make Sparkenhoe red Leicester, the rest being sold at low price as liquid milk.
 To improve the return, they decided to start producing another cheese to go alongside Sparkenhoe.
-Being in the Stilton region, they opted to build a brand new dairy on the farm, purpose-built for making Stilton.
+Being in the Stilton region, they opted to build a brand new dairy on the farm, purpose-built for making blue cheese.
 At that time, David and Jo’s son, Will, finished studying at university, so he came back to the farm and was tasked with developing and making the cheese based on a traditional regional recipe.

-Over the following year, Sparkenhoe Blue was developed, based on a Stilton recipe but made with unpasteurised milk (since 1990 Stilton has had to be made with pasteurised milk only).
-The original plan was to make Stilton, hence using pasteurised milk, but the milk pasteuriser is still sitting unused in the corner of the dairy!
-They were extremely happy with the results from their raw unpasteurised milk and have chosen to continue down that route.
-Made to the same recipe as Stilton, this blue is hand-ladled to maintain a better consistency in the curd (most Stilton production is automated) and matured for 14 weeks.
+The original plan was to make Stilton (since 1990 Stilton has had to be made with pasteurised milk only) and they bought a pasteuriser specifically for that reason.
+But the milk pasteuriser is still sitting unused in the corner of the dairy as they were extremely happy with the results from their raw unpasteurised milk for making blue cheese.
+So instead chose to continue down that route and develop Sparkenhoe Blue instead of Stilton.
+This blue is hand-ladled to maintain a better consistency in the curd and matured for 14 weeks.
 It is pierced at about six weeks old to allow the blue mould to form.